sischei/Deep_Learning_For_Dynamic_Econ/README.md

 ## Citation

-Please cite ``Deep Equilibrium Nets'' and ``The Climate in Climate Economics'' in your publications if this repository helps your research:
+Please cite "Deep Equilibrium Nets" and "The Climate in Climate Economics" in your publications if this repository helps your research:

 ```
 @article{https://doi.org/10.1111/iere.12575,